 Part of what is so refreshing about Musical Explorers, he adds, is that it is “the most tremendous resource I have—and maybe ever will have—to bring in music from around the world.
 For us to engage in learning Greek or Bambara or songs from India is really to be a New Yorker.
 That’s what I want these kids to celebrate.”

 Across the city at PS 161 Pedro Albizu Campos in Manhattan, Delia Alexander—who was herself raised in a family of Guyanese and Guyanese American musicians—is teaching a different group of second graders, mostly Caribbean American, from behind an electronic keyboard with projections of Falu’s and Magda’s videos and song lyrics behind her.

 The students excitedly make connections between the musical fundamentals that apply across artists and genres.
-“It’s so important to plant seeds for musicianship with an understanding that they may not come to full fruition until much later,” says Alexander, who has been teaching the curriculum for three years.
+“It’s so important to plant seeds for musicianship with an understanding that they may not come to full fruition until much later,” says Alexander.
 “They might not pick up on it right now, but by the time they’re 20 and they hear the phrase ‘call and response,’ the connections are there.”

 With a background as a cellist and ethnomusicologist, Alexander’s experience researching an array of musical cultures combined with her lived experience as a musician adds a number of important layers to her teaching.

 “I know how important it is to be exposed to music from a wide range of places in one’s formative years.
 I love that Musical Explorers covers the world.
 The majority of students here are from the Dominican Republic, but we have students who are Yemeni and from other parts of the world,” she adds.
 This is part of why she’s passionate about sharing music outside of the Western canon with her students.